Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the morning of June 13, the National Assembly Standing Committee discussed the draft Resolution of the National Assembly on reducing value added tax (VAT).

-According to the Government's Proposal, the Government has submitted to the National Assembly for consideration and permission to continue implementing the policy of reducing VAT rates by 2% for a number of groups of goods and services currently applying a VAT rate of 10% in the last 6 months of 2024 (from July 1, 2024 to December 31, 2024) and assigned the Government to organize and implement.
+According to the Government 's submission, the Government has submitted to the National Assembly for consideration and approval the continuation of the policy to reduce the VAT rate by 2% for certain groups of goods and services currently subject to a 10% VAT rate for the last six months of 2024 (from July 1, 2024 to December 31, 2024), and has assigned the Government to organize and implement it.

 ct2.jpg

-Accordingly, the value added tax rate will be reduced by 2%, applied to groups of goods and services currently subject to a tax rate of 10% (to 8%), except for the following groups of goods and services: telecommunications, information technology, financial activities, banking, securities, insurance, real estate business, metal production and production of prefabricated metal products, mining industry (excluding coal mining), coke production, refined petroleum, production of chemicals and chemical products, goods and services subject to special consumption tax.
+Accordingly, the value-added tax rate will be reduced by 2% for groups of goods and services currently subject to a 10% tax rate (to 8%), except for the following groups of goods and services: telecommunications, information technology, financial activities, banking, securities, insurance, real estate business, metal production and production of prefabricated metal products, mining (excluding coal mining), coke production, refined petroleum, chemical and chemical product production, and goods and services subject to excise tax.

 The goal is to stimulate consumption, in line with the current economic context, thereby promoting production and business activities to recover and develop soon to contribute back to the state budget as well as the economy to implement the 5-year socio-economic development plan 2021 - 2025, the annual socio-economic development plan, and the economic restructuring plan for the period 2021 - 2025.

-According to the Government, if the VAT reduction policy continues to be implemented for the last 6 months of the year, it is expected that the revenue will decrease by about VND 47,488 billion in 2024.
-The VAT reduction will reduce the state budget revenue but also stimulate production and promote production and business activities, thereby contributing to creating additional revenue for the state budget.
+According to the government, if the VAT reduction policy continues for the last six months of the year, the projected revenue decrease for the whole year 2024 is approximately 47,488 trillion VND.
+While the VAT reduction will decrease state budget revenue, it will also stimulate production and boost business activities, thereby contributing to additional state budget revenue.

 The estimated state budget revenue in 2024 is 1,701 trillion VND.
 Updated to the end of May, according to the State Treasury's report, the actual state budget revenue by May 31, 2024 was 909.3 trillion VND, equal to 53.5% of the estimate and an increase of 15% over the same period in 2023.